-The financial report of Haoma Mining NL for the year ended June 30, 2012 was authorised for issue in accordance with a resolution of the Directors on Thursday, September 27^{th} , 2012.
+The financial report of Haoma Mining NL for the year ended June 30, 2013 was authorised for issue in accordance with a resolution of the Directors on Monday, September 30, 2013.

 Haoma Mining is a listed public company, incorporated and domiciled in Australia.
-The principal activities of the Consolidated Group during the financial year were gold mining, mineral exploration and mining development.
-There was no significant change in the nature of the principal activities during the year.
+The principal activities of the Consolidated Group during the financial year were mineral exploration, the analysis of mineral deposits and the advancement of ore processing and extraction technology.